top of page

 ReLink IV dual-use

-ReLink IV is approved for dual-use, tailored for both military and civilian IV settings. â€‹â€‹Its ease of use makes it ideal for frontline field hospitals and disaster.
+ReLink IV is approved for dual-use, tailored for both military and civilian IV settings. â€‹â€‹Its ease of use makes it ideal for frontline field hospitals and disaster relief.

 The dual-use of ReLink IV ensures continuity of IV therapy, whether in combat zones or civilian hospitals.